North-West Rebellion: Demographics

+The 1885 census of Assiniboia, Saskatchewan and Alberta reported a total population of 48,362.
+Of this, 20,170 people (about 40 percent) were Status Indians.

 The District of Saskatchewan, part of the North-West Territories in 1885, was divided into three sub-districts and had a population of 10,595.
 To the east, the Carrot River sub-district with 1,770 people remained quiet.
-The Prince Albert sub-district located in the centre of the district had a population of 5,373 which included the Southbranch settlements with about 1,300.
+The Prince Albert sub-district in the centre of the district had a population of 5,373 which included the Southbranch settlements with about 1,300.
 The South branch settlement was the centre of Louis Riel's Provisional Government of Saskatchewan during the conflict.
-To the west, where the Cree uprising led by Poundmaker and Big Bear occurred, was the Battleford sub-district with 3,603 people.
+To the west, the Battleford sub-district where the Cree uprising of people in bands led by Poundmaker and Big Bear occurred, had 3,603 people.

 The largest settlement and the capital of the district was Prince Albert with about 800 people followed by Battleford with about 500 people who were "divided about equally between French, Métis and English".

 The Métis population in Saskatchewan in 1885 was about 5,400.
 A majority tried to stay neutral in the dispute with the national government, as the priests recommended.
 About 350 armed men supported Riel.
 A smaller number opposed him, led by Charles Nolin.
 In addition, he had the support of a small number of members of First Nations.
 Riel's supporters included the older, less assimilated Métis, often with close associations with the First Nations population.
 Many moved back and forth into First Nations communities and preferred to speak Indigenous languages more than French.
 Riel's opponents were younger, better educated Métis; they wanted to be more integrated into Canadian society, not to set up a separate domain as Riel promised.